Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning: Proposed Method: The Proximal Policy Gradient Arborescence Algorithm

-Finally, instead of performing weighted recombination, we leverage the large quantities of on-policy data available to us in this data-rich regime to walk the search policy in the direction of greatest archive improvement using $N_2$ iterations of VPPO, where $N_2$ is a configurable hyperpameter.
-This choice is ablated in \sref{ablate}.
-Recall that the xNES update step produces a new mean and covariance matrix $\mu', \Sigma'$ in objective-measure gradient coefficient space.
-The updated mean gradient coefficients $\mu'$ describe a movement vector in the archive that will result in the greatest archive improvement.
-We use these coefficients to parameterize a new multi-objective reward function $R'(s_t, a_t | \pi_{\theta}) = c_0 R_{RL}(s_t, a_t | \pi_{\theta}) + \sum_{j=1}^{k} c_i m_i(s_t, a_t | \pi_{\theta})$.
-Optimizing this function with VPPO allows us to walk the search policy $\theta_{\mu}$ in the direction of greatest archive improvement by iteratively taking conservative steps, where the magnitude of the movement is controllable by $N_2$.
-We provide the full pseudocode in \aref{alg:ppga}.
+In standard DQD, $\nabla_{step}$ is computed via weighted linear recombination to produce a gradient vector that steps the search policy in the least explored direction of the archive.
+However, the resulting gradient vector is a linearized approximation around the current search policy $\theta_{\mu}$ and thus cannot be reused to take multiple gradient steps in a non-convex optimization problem.
+It would be remiss not to leverage the highly-parallelized VPPO implementation to "walk" the search policy over \textit{many} steps in the direction of greatest archive improvement.
+We make the key observation that the mean gradient coefficient vector $\textbf{c}_{\mu}$ of the \textit{updated} search distribution maintained by xNES points in the direction of greatest archive improvement for the next iteration of the QD algorithm.
+Thus, we construct a new multi-objective reward function for VPPO to optimize by taking the dot product between the gradient coefficient vector and the objective and measure proxies $<c_{\mu_0}, ..., c_{\mu_{k+1}}> \cdot <f, \delta_1, ..., \delta_k>$.
+Optimizing this function with VPPO allows us to walk the search policy $\theta_{\mu}$ in the direction of greatest archive improvement by iteratively taking conservative steps, where the magnitude of the movement is controllable by hyperparameter $N_2$.
+This objective is stationary for all $N_2$ steps, and is only updated after the subsequent QD iteration.
+We provide pseudocode in Appendix \ref{appendix:ppga_pc}.